F-U-Njoku/interpretable-mofs-demo/README.md

 Below, we present the commands for executing the ```methodology.py``` file for four and six objective problems.
 * ### Four objectives
 The four objectives considered are _subset size, accuracy, F1 score, and Variance Inflation Factor (VIF)_.
 The required arguments to execute the ```methodology.py``` script for four objectives are:
-1. file path: this is the path to the file for execution.
+1. file path: this is the path to the file for execution (acceptable file format is CSV).
 2. target feature: the name of the target feature.
 3. classifier: classifier to use for the experiment.
 This could be a Decision tree (dt), Logistic regression (lr) or, if not specified, Naive Bayes (NB).
 4. weight method: there are three options for this argument: entropy, equal, or rs (which is the range/STD for each objective)